Back to Home

 Yield Optimization

-I took the API data through our newly created pipeline and created a custom pricing model.
-By analyzing historical booking data, I was able to uncover a number of leaks in our pricing structure across the board.
+I routed the operational data through our new workflows and built dynamic forecasting models in Metabase.
+By analyzing historical booking data through these models, I was able to uncover a number of leaks in our pricing structure across the board.
+To ensure we were measuring true performance and not just seasonal swings, I structured our reporting to track our Revenue Generation Index (RGI) against the broader market.

 Lead Time